 |8.||Panasonic GM5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |15.||Sony RX100 III||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the A7R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX100 does not feature such a mic input.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7R has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7R has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic LX100 or the Sony A7R – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.